Will Smith Player Props: Dodgers vs. Mets

 Will Smith At The Plate

-- Smith has had an RBI in 29 games this season (44.6%), including 13 multi-RBI outings (20.0%).
-He has also driven in three or more of his team's runs in three contests.
+- Smith has had at least one RBI in 45.5% of his games this year (30 of 66), with more than one RBI 13 times (19.7%).
+He has also accounted for three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.